6 things to consider when hiring an interior painter

 When hiring an interior painter, be sure to ask if the estimate includes additional costs, such as trim painting or moving furniture.
 (Photo by Wade Dowdy)

-Painting is a great home improvement project that quickly spruces up your home's interior for relatively little time and money.
+Interior painting is one home improvement project that can quickly refresh your home's interior for relatively little time and money.
 When hiring a contractor to paint the interior of your home, consider these six tips:

-Hiring a professional.
-The contract should include what will be done and what products used.
-This includes the type and amount of surface preparation, priming and the type of primer, and the brand of paint.
+3. Hiring a professional.
+The contract should include what will be done and the products used.
+This includes the type and amount of surface preparation, priming and type of primer, and the brand of paint.
 Also include how many coats of paint will be included.

 4. Ask about extra costs.
 Removing heavy furniture may not be included in the painter’s estimates.
 If you can’t do it, ask if there will be an extra charge.
 Also, having to paint crown molding, baseboards or walls/ceilings taller than the average of 8 feet can also add to costs.